_(1).png)

 The following are examined in the test:

-- Normal growth and development, fundamental ideas, and general principles, the categories of normal states and diseases.
+- Normal growth and development, fundamental ideas, and general principles, as well as the categories of normal states and diseases.

 - Framework for a clinical encounter (first work-up, ongoing care, urgent intervention)

-- Scientific principles application, a diagnosis made based on the patient's history, physical examination, and test results, and the patient management.
+- Application of scientific principles, diagnosis based on the patient's history, physical examination, test results, and patient management.

 Common clinical scenarios that doctors may come across are known as clinical encounter frames.